List of Escape the Fate band members: History

 The band line-up next changed in late 2021, as Robert Ortiz and Kevin "Thrasher" Gruft went on hiatus and were replaced by touring members Blake Bailey on drums and Matti Hoffman on lead guitar.
-Robert Ortiz returned after recovering from injury, but Kevin "Thrasher" Gruft did not confirm his departure and the band subsequently removed him from their social pages and added Erik Jensen as permanent bassist after 5 years touring with the band.
+Robert Ortiz returned after recovering from injury, but Kevin "Thrasher" Gruft did not confirm his departure, and the band subsequently removed him from their social pages and added Erik Jensen as permanent bassist after 5 years touring with the band.
+Matti Hoffman was also added as the new lead guitarist.